 You must be at least 21 years of age to apply for a concealed carry license.

 When you want to get your concealed carry license, you need to go to your county Sheriff’s office to apply.
 You must go to the one in the county in which you live.
 You will need one of these licenses if you wish to carry your firearm concealed or unconcealed in your vehicle, or carry it concealed on your person.
 Similarly to purchase application denials, denials of concealed carry licenses are dealt with via a Pennsylvania Instant Check System challenge.
 Keep in mind that the reasons a concealed carry license is denied or revoked are much broader than those needed to deny someone the right to own a firearm.

 Pennsylvania’s Instant Check System, also referred to as PICS, is a system that is managed by the Pennsylvania State Police.
 It is designed to give gun suppliers instant background checks relevant to gun purchases, so they can decide if a person is eligible to buy a firearm.
-PICS is also used to determine if a person is eligible to obtain a concealed carry license.
+An additional use for PICS is to find out if an applicant is legally allowed to obtain a concealed carry license.
 There are challenge forms online at this link.
 The form is SP4-197; it can be found at the bottom of the page.
 The form must be filed at the Pennsylvania State Police PICS Firearms Unit on Elmerton Avenue in Harrisburg.

 Since you apply at the Sheriff’s office for a concealed carry license, it is he who makes the decision, based on your Pennsylvania Instant Check System data, to grant or deny the license.
 If he denies it, you have 30 days to appeal the decision.
 You file your appeal at the Court of Common Pleas in the county in which you live.
 There are certain specific steps and provisions that you are required to follow for this.
 Failure to do so can result in you being charged with a Summary Offense.